 What causes bad breath?

 There are a variety of dental and non-dental causes for bad breath.
 Everyone suffers from transient or temporary bad breath at some point in their life, due to factors like smelly foods, hunger, dry mouth and poor dental hygiene.
 Chronic bad breath is often a dental hygiene issue, but it could be a sign of a serious dental problem or non-dental medical condition.
 The biggest dental cause of bad breath is bacteria on the tongue or trapped between the teeth and gums.
 Often we can help you reduce or eliminate this kind of bad breath.
-In any event, visit us at Dental Associates of Delaware at our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, or Millsboro Office so we can recommend treatment and rule out any more serious medical issues.
+In any event, visit us at Dental Associates of Delaware at our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, Millsboro Office, or Newark Pediatric Office so we can recommend treatment and rule out any more serious medical issues.

 What can I do about my bad breath?

 Many cases of bad breath can be relieved by proper flossing and brushing, at least twice a day, especially after meals.
 Cleaning your tongue with a brush or tongue scraper will also help alleviate the odor in many cases.
 Make sure to drink plenty of water, as dry mouth is often a cause of bad breath.
 There are many over-the-counter products available, from toothpastes to antibacterial mouthwashes.
 We can help you determine which products would be best for your circumstances.

 What can the team at Dental Associates of Delaware do about my bad breath?